All Episodes

 I included two of his because he did an excellent job here.

-His special education teachers would describe him as Actually very smart with a lot of potential, despite him failing every class and scoring a nine on the ACT.
+His special education teachers would describe him as actually very smart with a lot of potential, despite him failing every class and scoring a nine on the ACT.

-Psychologist, principal would speak in soft voices and nod and smile when the kid told me, told them he wants to be a doctor.
+There would be countless meetings with him and his mom and the social workers, psychologists, principal would speak in soft voices and nod and smile when the kid told me, told them he wants to be a doctor.

 They design all sorts of ridiculous accommodations that give him ample room to behave.

-Teachers was spend the entire class trying to rein in his behavior, and when they called security to remove him, they have to evacuate the entire class first.
+And when they called security to remove him, they have to evacuate the entire class first.

-He'd rarely receive any consequences, and so on and so on and so forth.
+He'd rarely receive any consequences and so on and so on and so forth.

-See, if this kind of behavior was just met with the birch with a just with a whipping uh from the earliest years, you know, you're five years old, you're acting out of the system.
+See, if this kind of behavior was just met with the birch, just with a whipping from the earliest years, you know, you're five years old, you're acting out in this, no, you get thrashed across the back of your legs.

-Yeah, so I'm not gonna do it.
+So I'm not going to do it.

 And it would be that simple.